MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

     }
 ```

-7. Run the app again, write something, and click the "Recognize text" button
+7. Run the app again, write something, and then click the **Recognize text** button
 8. The results of the recognition are displayed beside the button

 ### Challenge 1: International recognition
 <table class="wdg-noborder">
 <tr>
  <td width=125><img src="images/challenge-icon.png"></td>
-    <td width=500><h3>Challenge</h3><p><!--TO-DO - Describe a harder task to solve on their own: -->
-Windows Ink supports text recognition for many of the of the languages supported by Windows.
-Each language pack inlcudes a handwriting recognition engine that can be installed with the language pack.
+    <td width=500><p>Windows Ink supports text recognition for many of the of the languages supported by Windows.
+Each language pack includes a handwriting recognition engine that can be installed with the language pack.</p>

-You can query the installed handwriting recognition engines and use that info to target those languages.

-See [Recognize Windows Ink strokes as text](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/convert-ink-to-text) for more details on international handwriting recognition.
+    <p>Target a specific language by querying the installed handwriting recognition engines.</p>
+    <p>For more details about international handwriting recognition, see <a href="https://docs.microsoft.com/windows/uwp/input-and-devices/convert-ink-to-text">Recognize Windows Ink strokes as text</a>.</p>
 </tr>
 </table>

 ### Challenge 2: Dynamic recognition
 <table class="wdg-noborder">
 <tr>
  <td width=125><img src="images/challenge-icon.png"></td>
-    <td width=500><h3>Challenge</h3><p><!--TO-DO - Describe a harder task to solve on their own: -->
-For this walkthrough, we require that a button be pressed to initiate recognition.
-You can also perform dynamic recognition using a basic timing function.
+    <td width=500><p>For this tutorial, we require that a button be pressed to initiate recognition.
+You can also perform dynamic recognition by using a basic timing function.</p>

-See [Recognize Windows Ink strokes as text](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/convert-ink-to-text) for more details on dynamic recognition.
+For more details about dynamic recognition, see [Recognize Windows Ink strokes as text](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/convert-ink-to-text).
 </tr>
 </table>

-## Step 6: Shape recognition
+## Step 6: Recognize shapes

-Ok, so now you can convert your handwritten notes into something a little more legible, but what about those shaky, caffeinated doodles from your morning Flowcharters Anonymous meeting?
+Ok, so now you can convert your handwritten notes into something a little more legible.
+But what about those shaky, caffeinated doodles from your morning Flowcharters Anonymous meeting?

 Using ink analysis, your app can also recognize a set of core shapes, including:
 - Circle